zentyk/EFPL/README.md

      h.
 Abuses Artificial Intelligence, Quantum Computing, or any other existing or future technology.

+     i.
+Infringes upon the privacy rights of individuals or violates ethical data management principles.
+Users must handle personal data in accordance with applicable data protection laws and respect individuals' privacy rights.

+    j.
+Neglects environmental sustainability by promoting energy-efficient coding practices, reducing digital waste, and considering the environmental impact of software development.

+    k.
+Fails to ensure digital accessibility, making the software usable by all, including individuals with disabilities.

+    l.
+Discriminates or promote discrimination against any group or individuals based on race, gender, religion, or any other characteristic, ensuring equal and fair treatment.

+    m.
+Neglects the mental health of users, avoiding the promotion of digital addictions or any content that may negatively impact mental well-being.

+    n.
+Violates any applicable laws and regulations, especially in areas such as health, safety, and the environment.

+    o.
+Promote or use to abuse of authority at any level or promotes such abuse.

     2. Any use related to the restrictions in section 1 must have comic, satirical purposes, or include a clear legend specifying that the work does not promote any act of violence or risk and is purely imaginative, fictitious, or a recreation